 Marriages are considered to be very crucial decisions in Hindu culture.
-In Hinduism, marriage is not just about a relationship of two people but is about a bond between two families.
+In Hinduism, marriage is not just about a relationship between two people but is about a bond between two families.
 There are many scrutinizations made before coming to a conclusion, starting from caste, family background, profession, culture and much more.
-Among these the matching of Kundli is a must done my most of the Hindu families.
+Among these, the matching of Kundli is a must done my most of the Hindu families.

 So what is this Kundli matching all about?
 Is it relevant?
 Does it really affect your marriage?
 Are its theories that convincing?

 What is Kundli?

 According to the Vedic Astrology system personal horoscopes are made.
 It depends on factors like, date of birth, time of birth and location of birth.
 Considering these factors a Kundli is made which features many significant specifications like horoscope symbol, naxatra, prevailing stars, Varna, Guna and much more.
 This science of intensive mathematical calculations of the planetary positions of an individual reveals the future of the person.

 The Kundli of the Bride and the Groom are taken into observation for the matchmaking.
 This process of Gun Milan is broken down into eight individual tests and generates a certain number of points which are then added together to give an overall compatibility score.